abdouaziz/bert-base-wolof/README.md

   'token': 1735}]
 ```

-You can try this model directly in the huggingface hub hugs
+You can try this model directly in the huggingface hub 🤗

 [bert-base-wolof](https://huggingface.co/abdouaziiz/bert-base-wolof)